 How to book

 Please note – if you are booking online and have already been vaccinated at a state-run clinic, you should select “Already registered” in the top right-hand corner of the booking page.

 A number of general practices are offering the COVID-19 vaccine.

 Check your regular practice’s website or give them a call to see if they’re participating in the rollout.

-If you are eligible to receive the vaccine and your general practice is not providing it, you can access a free vaccine at a community clinic, GP respiratory clinic, or another general practice accepting other patients.
-Check the eligibility checker.
+If you are eligible to receive the vaccine and your general practice is not providing it, you can access a free vaccine at a community clinic, pharmacy, GP respiratory clinic, or another GP accepting other patients.
+Check the Australian Government clinic finder.

 GP Respiratory Clinics